dcvanriper/IPUMS-CDOH/README.md

 After we have acquired the input data for a particular measure, we can then process it to create the CDOH measure.
 Withing the `/R` directory for each measure. there will be a script with `_proc.R` at end of its name.
 This script loads in the required input data, generates the variables for the measure, and writes out a CSV file into the `/data/output_data` directory.

 ### 3. Documentation generation
-We then create a PDF file documenting the measure, including descriptions of the input data, formulas used to create variables, and the name and description of each variable in the output CSV file.
-The file with the `.Rmd` extension generates the PDF, and we use the `Knit` function in RStudio for that purpose.
+We then create a PDF file documenting a particular measure, including descriptions of the input data, formulas used to create variables, and the name and description of each variable in the output CSV file.
+The file with the `.Rmd` extension in the measure's `/R` directory generates the PDF, and we use the `Knit` function in RStudio for that purpose.
+The PDF file will be written to the `/R` directory.

 ## Something about funding support...
 Funding for IPUMS CDOH is provided by XXXXX.
 Funding for the creation of this repository is provided by a pilot grants from YYYY.